pandeyshubham03/shubham-projects/Project-5: CI Project with Jenkins, Nexus,SonarQube and Slack/README.md

 ![](images/github-webhook.png)

-- Next we will go to Jenkins and add below configuration to our `vprofile-ci-pipeline` jon.
+- Next we will go to Jenkins and add below configuration to our `vprofile-ci-pipeline` job.
 ```sh
 Build Trigger: GitHub hook trigger for GITScm polling
 ```